MrAnnix/MrAnnix.github.io/_posts/2021-10-17-introduction-support-vector-machines-svm.md

 Let's borrow a [great explanation of SVMs](https://www.reddit.com/r/MachineLearning/comments/15zrpp/comment/c7rkwce/?utm_source=share&utm_medium=web2x&context=3) for dummies:

-We have 2 colors (red and blue) of balls on a table that we want to separate or classify.
+We have balls of two colors (red and blue) on a table that we want to separate or classify.

 ![Dataset to classify]({{ '/assets/images/blog/introduction-support-vector-machines-svm/initial-set.webp' | absolute_url }}){: .align-center}